Get leveraged returns as payback for your electrical energy conservation efforts

 Here is an obvious statement, “Conserving electricity is a really good way to save energy.”
 And here is something you may not know, “Electricity and energy are not the same thing.”

-Some very useful sources of energy occur naturally like sunlight, wood, coal, oil, natural gas, wind.
+Energy very often can occur naturally like sunlight, wood, coal, oil, natural gas, wind.
 But not electricity.
 Electricity must be manufactured.
 Electricity is made by taking mostly naturally occurring sources of energy like coal and oil, then cleverly converting them into electricity.
 As of 2017 natural gas, coal, oil and nuclear energy were used to make 82% of our electricity.
 These “fossil fuel” energy sources are burned to make heat (BTU’s), which makes steam which powers the generators that produce electricity.
 So, we essentially burn relatively cheap messy stuff that we have a lot of (oil and coal) to make electricity that is clean and can be used everywhere and especially indoors.

 In addition to electricity being very inefficient to generate, it is also inefficient to transport.
 Since a lot of generation plants are located hundreds of miles away*, the electricity must be transported to your home.
 This happens on enormous networks of high voltage wires suspended on towers that march over hills, valleys and rivers.
 During the trip an average of 8-12% of the electricity is lost depending on how far away from the plant you live.
 But that is not the end.
 Once the electricity enters the home, some estimates are that another 20% may unknowingly be lost inside the wiring systems of the home before it can actually be put to use.

 So, here’s the point of this discussion.
-If you work backward mathematically from each useable watt of electricity that has been delivered to the outlets in your home, you will discover that approximately 4 watts had to be generated at the plant.
+If you work backward mathematically from each useable watt of electricity that has been delivered to the outlets in your home, you will discover that on average, approximately 4 watts had to be generated at the plant.
 Stated another way, for every watt you can conserve at home, you free the plant from having to generate 4 watts of power.
-Now I am not an expert on energy but that seems like a pretty good pay off to me and a great reason to wholeheartedly endorse conservation any way possible.
+That seems like a pretty good pay off to me and a great reason to wholeheartedly endorse conservation any way possible.
+This information also makes me question the real environmental value of electric vehicles?
+If you have some better data on this please send it to me.

 - Share this post with family and friends.
 Talk to them about this.
 Tell them how easy this is.
 Discussing conservation usually sucks because most times there is little you can do as an individual.
 Electricity reduction isn’t like that.
 All you have to do is throw a switch or add a timer and immediately you are part of the solution… and saving money too!